 Kevin McCloud

 Featured by Grand Designs, this Suffolk barn showcases cathedral-like spaces.
-We transformed a derelict former agricultural building structure into a timeless and sustainable and light-filled family home.
+We transformed a derelict former agricultural building into a light-filled, sustainable family home.

 Exposed brickwork, timber trusses, and polished concrete floors highlight the building’s agricultural past while offering contemporary comfort.